k61n/openhkl/doc/sphinx/tutorial.rst

    Autoindexer parameters

 Since we've done the most important task of correcting the direct beam position, we don't need to adjust the indexer parameters too much.
-We only use peak from frames 0 to 10 to determine the cell (in fact, its possible to do it with only one frame in general, but we need to specify a range, since OpenHKL generates a full 3D model).
+We only use peaks from frames 0 to 10 to determine the cell (in fact, it is possible to do it with only one frame in general, but we need to specify a range, since OpenHKL generates a full 3D model).
 Adjusting ``strength`` and ``d range`` allows us to exclude weak and high resolution peaks that may hinder the indexing algorithm.
 The indexer